claudioverardo/roboeye/README.md

 This section provides an overview of the hardware setup employed in our experiments and the 4 main modules of the code: robot vision, robot trajectory planning, robot control, and robot calibration.

 ### Hardware Setup
 Actually, no cutting-edge technology here.
-It was fun though to play around with it :grin:
+It was fun though to play around with it and make it work :grin:
 | ![HWBraccio](./docs/hardware/braccio.jpg) | ![HWArduino](./docs/hardware/arduino.jpg) | ![HWBraccio](./docs/hardware/camera.jpg) |
 :----: | :----: | :----: |
 | [TinkerKit Braccio Robot](https://www.arduino.cc/en/Guide/Braccio) | [Arduino UNO](https://www.arduino.cc/en/Guide/ArduinoUno/) | Roffie UC20 webcam 1080p |